 Instill trust in your website by taking the typically simple step of implementing an SSL certification on your site.

-Whether it’s WordPress SEO plugins or others for Drupal, Magento, etc., you should watch for trusted plugins that give you maximum control and functionality.
+Whether these are WordPress SEO plugins or others for Drupal, Magento, etc., you should watch for trusted plugins, extensions, or add-ons that give you maximum control and functionality.

 Most people tend to think about on-page factors (e.g., keywords, content, title tags) whenever SEO is mentioned.
-However, the days of optimizing just single parts of pages or websites are gone.
+However, the days of optimizing just single parts of pages or websites as a strategy are gone.

 The way we build context is in all of the on-page elements within a page and then thinking about how pages relate to each other within sections and navigation of the site.